PRETgroup/goFB/docs/TFB/README.md

 interface of FirstBasic {
     in event a;
     out event b;
-    in int x with a;
+    in with a int x;
-    out int y with b;
+    out with b int y;
 }
 architecture of FirstBasic {
     internals {